imjoy-team/ImJoy/web/public/docs/getting_started.md

 # Getting Started

 Here we describe the basic concepts of ImJoy and how to get started.
-At the end of this document, we provide a brief overview of key features corcerning developers of plugins or the ImJoy core.
+At the end of this document, we provide a brief overview of key features concerning developers of either plugins or the ImJoy core.

 For more details for how to use ImJoy, we refer to the section **User Manual**, where we provide more detailed information about different aspects of ImJoy mentioned below.